amirahnasihah/contact-manager-app-context-api/notes/README.md

 This approach allows the code to keep track of all the existing contacts while adding a new contact to the list with a unique identifier.

-## Processing the Data w/ local storage
+## Processing Data w/ local storage

 Using the local storage have to use the useEffect hook.